-An important step in reaching gender equality is to increase the visibility of women’s voices and perspectives.
+An important step in reaching gender equality is to increase the visibility of women’s perspectives and amplify their voices.
 This includes providing women with a voice, the opportunity to portray their perspective, explore the creative arts to recognise the role that local women have previously, and continue to have in our local community.

 Gender Equity Interfaith project

 Supporting the Interfaith Networks across Melbourne’s west to take action supporting gender equality in faith communities.
-To get involved or to hear more contact Ben at: email@example.com
+In 2018 the group created the ‘Capturing Healthy Masculinity’ project that aimed to capture images of healthy masculinity in our local community.
+To get involved or to hear more contact Ben at: firstname.lastname@example.org

 Local women paving the way

 Local Women Paving the Way sets in stone the individual and collective contributions that past and present Melton women have had in influencing and shaping our community.